Millefiori Glass Pendants

 An Italian millefiori pendant necklace displays beautiful details made of glass that adds a splash of colour to any outfit.
 They are loved by both adults and children and make a great addition to any jewelry collection.
 If you’re looking to buy a pendant online, this article explains the history and techniques used in glass cane production and where to buy these necklaces online.

 History of The Technique

-Millefiori is a glasswork technique which combines different coloured glass to make decorative, mosaic patterns.
+Millefiori is a glasswork technique that combines different coloured glass to make decorative, mosaic patterns.
 The name “millefiori” (1000 flowers) comes from the Italian “mille” (thousand) and “fiori” (flowers) and is usually made with Murano (ancient Venetian style) glass, hence the association of caned mosaic glassware being associated with Italy.

 This art dates back to Ancient Roman, Phoenician and Alexandrian times.
 The technique of caning was revived in the nineteenth century in Venice, as interest grew in glass jewellery.
 Glass millefiori is the most highly prized as it has a three-dimensional, colourful appearance.
 It’s easy to determine the expertise of the crafter in the intricacy of the style created.